-If you have a laptop, you may want to bring it so that you can do homework in your residence.
+With computers all over campus, internet is free and easy.
+However, if you have a laptop, you may want to bring it so that you can do homework in your residence.

 Snail Mail

 International airmail takes 7-10 days in either direction.
 Until you have an exact address, your family and friends can send mail to: